owl73/westmarch-landol/class/commoner/index.md

 Classes for less than special player characters, or for NPCs.

-These classess have 2 templates only and are meant for characters with lower stats.
+These classes have 2 templates only and are meant for characters with lower stats.